priyajoshipj/ecom-demo/README.md

 # ecom-demo
-this is ecom demo using blockchain
+this is ecom demo using blockchain test